12 Tips When Buying a New Car in 2023

 2. Choosing between Diesel, Petrol, Hybrid or Electric (BEV)

 The debate is raging amongst new buyers on if now is the time to make the switch to electric vehicles.
 Such a move would avoid rising fuel costs and future proof their next car purchase.
-Over 20% of new car sales in January 2022 were electric vehicles.
 One can read about the advantages and disadvantages of Electric Cars on our recent blog.
 For those reticent about making the switch to fully electric (BEV’s), then hybrid vehicles are the popular alternative.
 For the traditionalists, the great electric vehicle switch will take time before reaching mainstream.
 This is especially true with the government’s goal of 1 million electric vehicles on the road by 2030.
 In that instance, petrol and diesel vehicles are not going anywhere in the next few years and may offer a more familiar and less risky purchase for some.

 3. Select a dealer/brand that will be easy visit/contact post purchase